 REFER TO OWNER'S PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY INFORMATION.

 Close macerator discharge seacock prior to using the dockside discharge function.

-The seacock should always be in the closed position when the toilet is not in use.
-Failure to do so could result in flooding, property damage and/or loss of life.
+The discharge seacock should always be in the closed position when the toilet is not in use.
+Failure to do so could result in flooding and property damage.